onkarkadam158/LeetCode-HackerRank/README.md

 # LeetCode
-Here I have Documented the solutions of the study plans of leetcode platforms.
+Here I have Documented the solutions of the study plans of LeetCode platforms.
 So far I have completed the Programming Skills module and Data Structure Module 1.

-As of now I have solved almost 514+ questions on LeetCode and attended 28+ contests so far.
+As of now I have solved almost 1355+ questions on LeetCode and attended 70+ contests so far.

-My current rating is 1530 with a global rank of 87,486/261,648.
+My current rating is 1742 with a global rank of 62,375/627,990

 Here is a link to my LeetCode Profile